evantahler/arcade-playground/README.md

 ## App

-The "app" (user of the tools) is a bun project. `bun install` to install the deps, and run `bun start` to run the app.
+runThe "app" (user of the tools) is a bun project. `bun install` to install the deps, and run `bun run sql` to run the app.
 It's a little CLI test suite:

 ````
 ⚙️ Found the following tools: